WeblateOrg/weblate/docs/admin/install.rst

 Python dependencies
 +++++++++++++++++++

-Weblate is written in `Python <https://www.python.org/>`_ and support Python 2.7, 3.4 or newer.
-Following dependencies can be installed using pip or your distribution packages:
+Weblate is written in `Python <https://www.python.org/>`_ and supports Python 2.7, 3.4 or newer.
+The following dependencies can be installed using pip or your distribution packages:

 Django (>= 1.10)